BESD: Behavioural, Emotional & Social Difficulties

 Following Freud‘s doctrines, the psychodynamic approach to BESD holds that the reasons for dominant behaviours are grounded in the unconscious, and that childhood is the time when these are in the process of formation.
 Furthermore, the unconscious mind is also believed to be where conflicts occur.
 For example, the conflict which can occur where a child feels a teacher – the temporary, in-school ‘parent’ – is proposing views entirely contrary to those of a home parent or caregiver.

-If you can to learn more about preparing a child for school, have a read of our Back to School Anxiety article.
+If you want to learn more about preparing a child for school, have a read of our Back to School Anxiety article.

 BESD intervention strategies